AparnaS-creator/TaskGithubListDetail/README.md

 # TaskAssignement
-Listview with Pull to refresh funcationality
+Recyclerview with Github repository API to filter the data using SearchView, MVVM, Live Data, Retrofit